xinming-Feng/casa0018/Assessment/Report/README.md

 ## Model

-The core model employed in this project is a Convolutional Neural Network (CNN), selected for its strong performance in image classification tasks.
-Throughout the development process, the architecture was iteratively refined to better align with the project’s requirements.
-These refinements involved modifying the number and arrangement of convolutional and pooling layers, as well as experimenting with the placement and number of dense (fully connected) layers around the dropout layer to improve regularization and learning capacity.
+The core model used in this project is a Convolutional Neural Network (CNN), chosen for its proven strength in image-based classification tasks.
+Throughout development, the model architecture was gradually refined to meet the specific needs of the project.
+These refinements included adjusting the number and configuration of convolutional and pooling layers, as well as experimenting with the positioning of dense layers around the dropout layer to enhance both generalization and learning capacity.
+This iterative process helped improve model performance while maintaining a balance between complexity and overfitting.

 After multiple rounds of experimentation and performance evaluation, the final and most effective architecture was determined as follows:

-*Input Layer → 2D Convolution + Pooling Layer → Flatten → Dropout → Dense → Output Layer*
+* Input Layer → 2D Convolution + Pooling Layer → Flatten → Dropout → Dense → Output Layer *

 This configuration yielded the best results on the test set, achieving a maximum classification accuracy of 71.56%.
 The balance between model complexity and overfitting was carefully managed, and this architecture proved to be the most robust given the dataset and the binary classification task at hand.